harikrishnajiju/simple-calculator/README.md

 # simple-calculator
-a simple calculator that performs basic operations.
+A simple calculator that performs basic operations.